keenanromain/DecemberCal/README.md

 ## Frontend

-The **frontend** service renders a December-based calendar UI, displays events streamed from backend services, and provides interfaces for creating, editing, and deleting events all with real-time updates.
+The **frontend** service renders a December-based calendar UI, allows CRUD operations, and supports drag-and-drop movement of events between dates.

 ### Overview

 The service is a single-page application that renders the December 2025 month grid, displays events, and opens modals on click.
 Each day of the month represents a unified modal for creating, editing, and deleting events.
-The frontend has working drag-and-drop capabilities.
-Any drag-drop PUT request retains all fields exactly as stored in DB.
-The frontend depends on the `read-service` and `write-service` containers and can be reached in the browser at http://localhost:8080/.
+It also enforces strict frontend-side validation on submission.
+Despite this, it also has working drag-and-drop capabilities.
+This relies on PUT requests on the backend retaining all fields except the modified date.
+The frontend service depends on the `read-service` and `write-service` containers and can be reached in the browser at http://localhost:8080/.

-### Endpoints

-On page load, the frontend:
-  - Performs a REST `GET` to `/events` on the **read-service**.
-  - Establishes an **SSE connection** to `/events/stream`.

-When a user creates/edits/deletes an event:
-  - The frontend calls the **write-service** (REST `POST/PUT/DELETE` to `/events`).
-  - The backend’s trigger (`sync_events_to_read`) keeps the read database in sync.
-  - The read service emits a `{ "type": "refresh" }` event on the SSE stream.
-  - The frontend listens for that SSE event and re-fetches `/events`, ensuring the UI is immediately up to date.

-The frontend exposes port 80.

-### Architecture
+### Tech Stack

-1. React

-Renders the user interface and manages application state

-2. Vite
+- React (renders the UI)

-For bundling and local development
+- Vite (bundling and local development)

-3. Chakra UI

-Component library for layout, themes, responsive design
+- Chakra UI (component library for layout, themes, responsive design)

-4. Axios

-Fetch-style API clients (via `src/api/events.js`)
+- Axios (fetch-style API clients via `src/api/events.js`)

-6. Nginx

-Serves the build output / static assets
+- Nginx (serves the build output / static assets)

-5. SSE
+- SSE

-Stream keeps the UI synchronized

 ### Components